awsdocs/aws-control-tower-guide/doc_source/security-hub-controls.md

 **Note**
 AWS Control Tower does not detect drift for controls that are part of the AWS Security Hub **Service\-Managed Standard: AWS Control Tower**\.

 This standard is available only for AWS Control Tower customers who have created the standard in the AWS Control Tower console\.
 AWS Control Tower creates the standard for you when you enable the first Security Hub control in the AWS Control Tower console\.
-At this time, if you haven’t already enabled Security Hub, AWS Control Tower also enables Security Hub for you\.
+When you enable the first control, if you haven’t already enabled Security Hub, AWS Control Tower also enables Security Hub for you\.

 After you create this standard, you can view the Security Hub detective controls alongside other AWS Control Tower controls, in the AWS Control Tower console\.
 No controls are enabled automatically for this standard\.
 The Security Hub controls are active at the OU level only, not for all of AWS Control Tower OUs \(if not enabled for all\), and not for individual accounts\.
 AWS Control Tower does not report compliance for Security Hub controls\.